Skip to main content

 If Joel Embiid does not return to the court before February 22, 2026, one year after his last official game, the franchise can request his retirement for medical reasons.
 A medical team along with representatives from the NBA and the Players' Association would analyze the center's injury to determine if he can play basketball again.
 If not, he would lose the remainder of his contract with Philadelphia 76ers and would not compete in the NBA again.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, El grave peligro que amenaza la carrera de Embiid y su contrato con los Sixers